tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ### AWS Keyspaces

 AWS Keyspaces is a drop-in service with Cassandra compatibility.
+Cassandra is a no-SQL database.

 ## Deployment and Management